 Sometimes, a constant meow can be a sign of an underlying health condition.
 If your cat is in pain, they may become more vocal.
 They may not necessarily want to go outside but happen to be standing by the door as they’re meowing.
 If your cat is elderly and has started meowing more, you may want to ask your vet to assess your cat for cognitive dysfunction.

-If your cat isn’t spayed or neutered, then they may be trying to go outside to find a mate.
+If your cat isn’t spayed or castrated (neutered), then they may be trying to go outside to find a mate.
 Female cats can become vocal when they’re in heat, so if your cat’s meow sounds more like a yowl, then it’s a good indication that she’s in heat.
-Male cats who haven’t been neutered can also meow frequently if they smell a female cat in heat.
+Male cats who haven’t been neutered can also meow frequently if they smell or hear a female cat in heat.
 His hormones will be telling him that he needs to find her, so he may spend a great deal of time meowing by the door in an attempt to get outside.

-8. Install an outdoor cat enclosure
+8. Install an Outdoor Cat Enclosure

 If you take your indoor cat for a walk on a harness and leash, but you notice that they seem to want to go outside more often than you can accommodate, consider installing an outdoor cat enclosure with easy access from the house.
 There are plenty of designs out there, or you can even build your own to suit your exact requirements.
 Make sure your cat can access their enclosure from a window, or install a cat flap and teach your cat how to use it.
 This way, your cat can have constant access to the outdoors in a safe environment.
 There will be no more meowing at the door!